Why Orchha is an underrated addition to any India itinerary

 Chhatris

-These cenotaphs are living monuments which pay respect to Orchha’s past royalty, including the likes of Vir Singh Deo, which is separated away from the rest of the cenotaphs near the water.
-As I mentioned before, during our afternoon off, myself and another participant, John, moseyed on down and were in awe when we got there.
-Chhatris, right on the banks of the Betwa River, is just a 10 or so minute walk from the center of the town, and I’d strongly recommend a visit.
+The cenotaphs, chhatris are living monuments which pay respect to Orchha’s past royalty, including the likes of Vir Singh Deo, which is separated away from the rest of the cenotaphs near the water.
+As I mentioned before, during our afternoon off, myself and John moseyed down to the water and were in awe when we got there.
+Chhatris, right on the banks of the Betwa River is about a ten minute walk from the centre of the town and I’d strongly recommend a visit.

 A cooking class to remember

 The cooking class which you can take part in with Intrepid might just have been the highlight of my time in India, if only because we were warmly welcomed into someone’s home in Orchha for the experience.
 We learned about the local cuisine in an intimate cooking demonstration in a local family’s home.
-The kids were working on their homework with dad, and mom graciously made a meal from scratch, then we were able to indulge, and it was scrumptious.
+The kids were working on their homework with their Dad while their Mom made a meal from scratch, then we were able to indulge and it was scrumptious.

 Understanding what went into the meal (which was, as it turns out, equal parts spice and love) altered my experience and appreciation for Indian cuisine.
 While I do love solo travel, I really don’t see how I would have had this experience without Intrepid’s support for and connection to the local community.

-Furthermore, our local leader, Chime, played a big part in elaborating upon and contextualizing the importance of cooking in Indian culture and, once again, served as an important bridge for our knowledge of India.
+Our local leader, Chime, played a big part in elaborating upon and contextualizing the importance of cooking in Indian culture and was an important bridge for us to understand India.

 Delicious food from the demo